 Vanessa has called Sandy, Barri and Chris to investigate, but as always, Chris didn't have any knowledge of the location before arriving.
 He enters the house alone to investigate and immediately gets the feeling that something doesn't want him here.

 As Chris walked upstairs he said, "there's a slight pressure change up here with both ears, I feel kind of like when you're on an airplane, which means that we have an actual presence that's effecting the electromagnetic field."
-I mean what absolute bollocks!
-Electromagnetism has nothing at all to do with pressure, and even if there was an EM spike in the atmosphere, he's done nothing to rule out a natural or technological cause, he's just jumped straight to the conclusion that its the result of a "presence".
-This man is not a paranormal investigator.
+Although, electromagnetism has nothing at all to do with pressure.

 Back down stairs later, Chris got the feeling that something had been buried underneath the house, then moments later he said he was "physically attacked by an unknown force".
 He said the sensation felt like he had been stabbed in the side of the head, "I felt it go right through until it was almost in the back of my throat and in my sinus."

-Chris, clearly not up on his medical knowledge then asked a member of the team, "if a knife goes right in through here and goes right through the back of the eyes into the brain, would that kill somebody instantly?"
-Would a knife through the brain kill someone instantly?
-That's what he's asking, would an actual knife going all the way through a human head kill them instantly?
-No wonder this guy is a medium and not a surgeon.
+Chris, proving why he is a medium and not a surgeon, then asked a member of the team, "if a knife goes right in through here and goes right through the back of the eyes into the brain, would that kill somebody instantly?"
+Yes, yes it would.

 With the light fading outside, the team began their all night investigation of The Cage.
-Barri and the home's owner keep warning that they need to be careful during their investigation and say that the house is dangerous, but the truth is no one has ever been hurt or injured at the house.
-There are reports of hauntings including people being pushed, but there has been no serious or damaging violent behaviour.
+Barri and the home's owner keep warning that they need to be careful during their investigation and say that the house is dangerous.

 The team began their investigation armed with night vision cameras at the bottom of the stairs where Chris was attacked earlier in the day during his walk through.
 As soon as they arrived in this part of the building, Chris jumped as he felt something touch his face.

-Barri then pulls out his SLS camera, he describes this as "a device that maps anything that manifests outside of the light spectrum visible to the human eye," which is sort of true.
-It's actually a normal camera that uses a grid of infrared light in order to build a 3D map of its surroundings.
-The camera's software is designed to look for human-like shapes within this abstract noise.
+Barri then pulls out his SLS camera, he describes this as "a device that maps anything that manifests outside of the light spectrum visible to the human eye."
 Barri said there was a figure on the screen that was leading them upstairs.
 Another ghost hunting device called a REM-Pod that Sandy had placed upstairs also started flashing and beeping at the same time, indicating a change in the static electric field around it.

 Later in the investigation, while upstairs in the child's bedroom, Chris felt something move his necklace.
 The static camera in the room did show some kind of movement on his chest.
 They also heard several knocking sounds and at one point what sounded like footsteps.

 Towards the end of the episode, the team uncover a hidden cellar beneath the dining room floor, which tied in with what Chris said earlier about something being buried.
 Barri climbs down inside the chamber and at that moment, Chris captures what sort of sounds like a growl on his audio recorder.
-The noise could a growl, it's not really clear, but Barri describes this as "compelling" evidence of the presence of a demon.
+Barri describes this as "compelling" evidence of the presence of a demon.

 Moments later, Chris was calling out "what is your name, demon?"